SirBlank/riffell-motion-detection/README.md

 The `motion_detection_rpi` folder contains previously written motion detection scripts for Raspberry Pi devices.

-The `motion_detection_v2` folder contains previously written motion detection script and also some other scripts that can help you check the true fps and perform other simple tasks:
+The `motion_detection_opencv_v1` folder contains previously written motion detection script and also some other scripts that can help you check the true fps and perform other simple tasks (written by August 2024):

 1. **`motion_detection_synchronized_capture.py`**: The primary script for performing motion detection, recording videos, and saving frames as AVI files.
 This file includes comprehensive instructions and comments for adjusting parameters.